Quasi-Einstein structures and Hitchin's equations: Introduction

 \end{definition} The value of $c$ can be set arbitrarily at the price of rescaling $X$ and $\Lambda$.
-Note that in two dimensions the Ricci tensor is proportional to the metric, which implies that the QEE on a surface are a special case of (\ref{gehe}).
-In higher dimensions a particular case of interest occurs when the metric $g$ is Einstein: the GEHE then describe Einstein-Weyl structures for which some metric in the associated conformal class is Einstein.
+Note that in two dimensions the Ricci tensor is proportional to the metric, which implies that the QEE on a 2-manifold are a special case of (\ref{gehe}).
+In higher dimensions a particular case of interest occurs when the metric $g$ is Einstein: the generalised extremal horizon equations then describe Einstein-Weyl structures for which some metric in the associated conformal class is Einstein.